MovieLabs/OMC/OMC-JSON/Docs/Overview/SchemaPractices.md

 Properties are named using either camelCase (lower case first letter) or PascalCase (capitalized first letter).
 Camel case and Pascal case do not include spaces or punctuation in property names and use capital letters to differentiate words.
 In ‘camelCase’, the first word is not capitalized, and in ‘PascalCase’, the first word is capitalized, OMC-JSON uses the two conventions in specific circumstances.

 Entities are named using Pascal case.
 Most uses of this (and all of the examples given) represent top-level class definitions in OMC-RDF.
-For example, `NarrativeObject`, `Shot`, `Character`
+For example, `NarrativeObject`, `Asset`, `Character`

 The properties of an entity use the following conventions:

-- Properties that refer to another entity carry either a reference to that entity or embed some subset of its properties.
+- Properties that refer to another entity may either just reference that entity, or embed some or all of its properties.
 The property name uses pascal case to indicate it is a reference. (`Context`, `Location`, `Depiction`).
 - Properties that have a complex or primitive value (rather than a reference) are camel case. (`characterName`, `shootDay`, `identifier`)

 **Punctuation**